 Imagine that suddenly disaster strikes!
 You pick up the phone, dial 911 (or use internet calling to dial E911)—and nothing happens.
 Too many panicked callers have overloaded the emergency phone system.
-This is a pretty common trope from disaster movies, but a nasty new kind of cyberattack has the ability to knock out a 911 call center even without mass calling taking place.
+This is a pretty common scenario in disaster movies, but a nasty new kind of cyberattack has the ability to knock out a 911 call center even without mass calling taking place.

 We're Not Talking About Hypotheticals